Our Staff

 General Secretary

-Being a enthusiast of biking in Oct 2007 Muzafar Nazir was stopped by people who were cutting the trees on road side when he was going to famous picnic spot of kashmir - - - AHARBAL WATERFALL.
-When he was allowed to go one of tree fell down and hit him to the ground leaving him unconscious.
-The site being 20 kms away from his residence was taken to nearest hospital by local people and by then his family members reached who took him to Srinagar.
-Though he was hospitised for months but like every other spinal injury he could not recover the power to walk again.
-He lived the bedridden life for years but his vision of Wheelchair life changed when Dildar Ahmad (president) and other PwSCI from same kulgam Distt Aijaz Ahmad visited him.
-On seeing Dildar Ahmad driving his modified car Muzafar rejuvenated his grit and effort and got his car modified and never look back after that.
+Being an enthusiast of biking in Oct 2007, Muzafar Nazir was stopped by people who were cutting the trees on road side when he was going to the famous picnic spot of Kashmir - - - AHARBAL WATERFALL.
+When he was allowed to go, one of tree fell and hit him on the ground, leaving him unconscious.
+The site being 20 kms away from his residence was taken to the nearest hospital by local people, and by then, his family members reached and took him to Srinagar.
+Though he was hospitalized for months, like every other spinal injury, he could not regain the power to walk again.
+He lived the bedridden life for years, but his vision of Wheelchair life changed when Dildar Ahmad (president) and other PwSCI from the same Kulgam District, Aijaz Ahmad, visited him.
+On seeing Dildar Ahmad driving his modified car, Muzafar rejuvenated his grit and effort and got his car modified and never looked back after that.

 Gurdeep Singh